openvinotoolkit/training_extensions/docs/source/tutorials/base/deploy.rst

   - ``README.md``
   - ``LICENSE``
   - ``demo.py``- simple demo to visualize results of model inference
-  - ``requirements.txt`` - minimal packages required to run demo
+  - ``requirements.txt`` - minimal packages required to run the demo

-3. We can deploy exported to IR model, using the command below:
+3. We can deploy the model exported to IR, using the command below:

 .. code-block::